Cell Signalling and Gene Regulation

 Prof. Proud’s laboratory studies the signalling pathways by which hormones, growth factors and nutrients regulate the function of mammalian cells, especially protein metabolism.
 The proper control of these pathways plays an important role in cell growth and proliferation, the storage and utilisation of nutrients, and in neurological processes.
 Defects in their control contributes to tumorigenesis, type 2 diabetes, dyslipidaemias, cardiovascular disorders and neurodegenerative disease.

 A major nutrient-sensitive signalling pathway involves the mammalian target of rapamycin, complex 1, mTORC1. mTORC1 is activated by hormones and amino acids, and regulates multiple steps in protein synthesis including the initiation and elongation stages.
 We are also currently investigating the role of several protein kinases closely related to the mTORC1 pathway, all of which directly impact the mRNA translation machinery.
 As direct regulators of key protein synthesis factors, these kinases, which include MNK1, MNK2 and eEF2K, play a central role in cellular metabolism.
 MNK1 and MNK2 phosphorylate the key translation initiation factor eIF4E.

 The Nutrition and Metabolism theme hold regular Research Events:

 Students are welcome to attend.
-The dates for next year's events are below:
+Dates are below:

 For further information please contact - email@example.com